vyperlang/blackadder/README.md

 A code formatter for vyper.

 ## Usage
-Use pre-commit hooks: put this in your repo's `.pre-commit-config.yaml`
+Use pre-commit hooks: put this in your repo's `.pre-commit-config.yaml` and add Python's `pre-commit` to your test requirements.
 ```
 repos:
 -   repo: https://github.com/spinoch/blackadder